robertwtucker/transformd-demo-connector/README.md

 Open the **Generate** service UI and select the _Scripting_ section under the _Content Manager_ tab.
 Click the _Upload New_ button to open the Upload New Script dialog.
 Fill out the _Name_ and _Category_ fields.
 For the _Script_ field, browse to the `dist/a.js` file in the project directory.
+Click the _Upload_ button to upload the script to the server.

 ![Upload New Script dialog](doc/upload-new-script.png)

-As an alternative, if `swarm` is installed and configured (beyond the scope of this document), you can automate the process in the terminal:
+As an alternative, if the [`swarm`](<(https://www.npmjs.com/package/@quadient/swarm)>) package is installed and configured (beyond the scope of this document), you can automate the process in the terminal:

 ```bash
 npm run script-upload
 ```

+Regardless of the upload method used, you must click the _Publish Draft_ button while highlighting the script you created.
+Otherwise, the script will not be available for use in pipelines.

 Still in the _Content Manager_ tab, select the _Connectors_ section and click the `+`&nbsp;_New_ button.
 A completed connector definition can be found below.
 Be